Goutte/godot-addon-animated-shape-2d/addons/goutte.animated_shape_2d/README.md

 `AnimatedShape2D` stores enough data in a `ShapeFrames2D` resource to fully configure a `CollisionShape2D` for each frame of each animation of an `AnimatedSprite2D`.

-It listens to the `AnimatedSprite2D` frame changes, and updates its target `CollisionShape2D` accordingly.
+It listens to the `AnimatedSprite2D` frame|animation changes, and updates its target `CollisionShape2D` accordingly.

 _That's it._